No survivors expected in Canada float plane crash

 The plane was traveling to a remote fishing camp on Mistastin Lake and was expected to return to the main fishing lodge on Monday night.
 The cause of the crash is being investigated by the Canadian Transport Safety Board.

-This was the third crash of Air Saguenay planes since 2010.
-Four people were killed and two were injured in 2010 when a plane crashed due to poor weather conditions in Quebec.
+This was the third crash of an Air Saguenay plane since 2010.

-(Story was corrected to remove “American” from first paragraph to make clear the nationality of the missing passengers is unknown.
-In second paragraph, deletes fishing guides being among those confirmed dead
+Four people were killed in 2010 and two people were injured when a plane crashed due to poor weather in Quebec.
+In 2015, six passengers were killed when a plane, also a Beaver, stalled in a steep turn in midair and crashed.

-Reporting by Moira Warburton; Editing by Cynthia Osterman
+Reporting by Moira Warburton; editing by Cynthia Osterman and Jonathan Oatis